fdcoull/set08103_assessment/use-cases/use-case-3.md

-# USE CASE: 3 Produce a Report on the Salary of Employees in a given department
+# USE CASE: 3 Produce a report on all the cities in an area organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an department manager I want to produce a report on the salary of employees in my department so that I can support financial reporting for my department.
+As a member of the organisation I want to produce a report on all the cities in an area organised by largest population to smallest.

 ### Scope